 SA Health require that all employees, volunteers and students on placements who will be in contact with children, young people, vulnerable adults and recipients of Aged Care Services to comply with State and National legislation requiring them to have a valid criminal history screening check.
 This screening is managed through the Department for Communities and Social Inclusion (DCSI).

 When should I apply for my Criminal Check?

-Start the application once you have received an email from the DSCI online system which will be in the next few weeks.
+Start the application once you have received an email from the DSCI online system.

 The sections that you must complete are: